Who is this for?

 To date, RAISE has enabled several important business process improvements including new robust tools for faculty members and business officers to increase transparency and monitoring capacity of research funds; reducing the risk of research deficits redirection of payroll postings away from closed/frozen restricted research funds; and automation of close-out activities for expired restricted research funds.

-My Research Applications (MRA), a web-enabled solution, has replaced the previous paper-based process for internal review and approval of research applications, leading to a broad range of benefits for the University, its research community and the environment.
+My Research Applications & Agreements (MRA), a web-enabled solution, has replaced the previous paper-based process for internal review and approval of research applications, leading to a broad range of benefits for the University, its research community and the environment.
 A major initiative, MRA established important groundwork on which other automated systems were built, including My Research Animal Protocols (MRAP) and My Research Human Protocols (MRHP) which enable the on-line development, submission, and review of animal and human research ethics protocols respectively.